AI Responsible Use

 1. What we build

-Every engagement is governed by a Master Services Agreement and a per-engagement Statement of Work (RFC 023, §5.1 and §5.2).
-For client data we sign a Data Processing Agreement (§5.4) and treat the client as the controller and Loom as the processor.
+Every engagement is governed by a Master Services Agreement and a per-engagement Statement of Work.
+Customer data is handled under a Data Processing Agreement.

 2. What we do not build